Wednesday 2 January 2019

 This blog may be a New Years Resolution, but D-Day for me actually came back in August, my first GCSE results day as a parent….

-Children began to emerge, some waving results slips aloft and punching the air in triumph, others in tears hurrying to escape to the anonymity of a parent’s car, results back in brown envelopes, hidden from view.
+Children began to emerge.
+Some were waving results slips aloft and punching the air in triumph.
+Others were in tears hurrying to retreat to the anonymity of a parent’s car, results hidden from view in brown envelopes.
 The contrast was shocking.
 I felt completely sick.
 Could I actually hold it together if my daughter, who had worked her socks off, was one of the inconsolable ones?
 I swiped and scrolled my phone like a lunatic.
 No messages.
 Did I dare to send one?
 No I did not!
 I turned the radio on, turned it off.
 I said a prayer.
 The clock ticked on.
 Then came a text

 “Should be out soon, sorry for the delay!“